helloxms/Udacity_CarND_Capstone/CarND-Capstone/README.md

     1. we uncheck the Manual, uncheck the camera,use the simulate traffic light info.
     2. run the roslaunch launch/styx.launch,start the simulate client
     3. the car followed the waypoints
-    4. car's seed is limited to 40KPH
+    4. car's speed is limited to 40KPH
     5. car stoped at the traffic light when it is red sign
     6. at this scene,uncheck the camera,the throttle,steering,and brake info can be published at 50HZ
 - result display